Associate Professor (Senior Lecturer) in Ecology

 In the third year I teach behavioural ecology (MBIO317) and supervise research projects (MBIO313).

 I was the programme leader for BSc Marine Biology & Coastal Ecology for seven years, and now help Dave Bilton to run the programme.

 I am a behavioural ecologist and of late I have primarily worked on predator-prey interactions and contest behaviour.
 I'm also interested in community ecology and anthropogenic impacts on ecological assemblages and phenology.

-For more details, look at my page on Google Scholar.
+For more details, and a full publication list, look at my page on Google Scholar.